siddharthpro101/siddharthpro101/README.md

 - 👀 I’m interested in Computer Vision
 - 🌱 I’m currently learning Deep learning basics and Data Analytics
 - I love to read Biographies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Currently Working on basic implemetnation project with Arduino
-- 📫 How to reach me ...

 <!---
 siddharthpro101/siddharthpro101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.